SGascoigne97/onset_analysis/README.md

 **is_onset_resected** The proportion of the seizure onset zone (CLO and IOLA) that was subsequently resected was computed and compared across outcome groups.
 We elected to omit the volume calculations from this work as the volume of regions may not accurately represent the true volume of the onsets and resections, the code has been left in this repository for completeness.
 Output figures will include comparisons using both the number of regions and the estimated volume of onsets.

 ##### 3.2 Larger onsets and resections are not associated with surgical outcomes
-**larger_onset**
+**ons_resec_as_prop**
-Here we compute the size of seizure onsets (both CLO and automatically captured) using both count of regions and volume (based on controls) and compare across surgical outcome groups.
-We elected to omit the volume calculations from this work as the volume of regions may not accurately represent the true volume of the onsets and resections, the code has been left in this repository for completeness.
-Output figures will include comparisons using both the number of regions and the estimated volume of onsets.
+Here we compute the size of seizure onsets (both CLO and automatically captured) using count of regions and proportion of implantation and compare across surgical outcome groups.
+We elected to omit volume calculations (estimated based on Lausanne-120 regions in controls) from this work as the volume of regions may not accurately represent the true volume of the onsets and resections, the code has been left in this repository for completeness.
+Output figures will include comparisons using the number of regions, proportion of implantation in onset, and the estimated volume of onsets.

-**larger_resection**
-Here we will compute the size of resections using both count of regions and volume (if using ROIS, based on controls) and compare across surgical outcome groups.
-Again, analyses based on volumes were omitted from this work but the code has been provided and figures will be produced.

 #### Figures
 *Figure Two* is based on the figures generated when running **analysis_code.m**.
 The panels used in Figure 2 are saved in the following locations:
 - A: *figures/paper_figures/Figure 2/onset_resected/roi_120_Perc_violin.svg*
 - B: *figures/paper_figures/Figure 2/onset_size/roi_120_violin_count.svg*
-- C: *figures/paper_figures/Figure 2/resection_size/roi_120_violins.svg*
+- C: *figures/paper_figures/Figure 2/onset_size/roi_120_violin_prop.svg*